Best of The Best: Vapour Cosmetics

 Folks, listen to me and listen carefully.
 I have tried all of the natural deodorants.
 ALL OF THEM.
 Nothing, absolutely nothing compares to this deodorant.
 It’s so good, I almost want to cry tears of joy.
 If you are still on the natural deodorant hunt, stop everything and buy this deodorant.
 It’s simply that good.
 It works – keeps me dry and smells great.
 Plus, you only need the teeny tiniest amount, so it lasts.
 Love that it has the click-up technology (similar to the Secret soft solid) that I always loved with conventional deodorants, but it’s clean as a whistle.
 Seriously, are the angels singing right now?
 I need some angelic song right about now.

-The deodorant comes in 3 scents (I wear the ginger grapefruit), and if you aren’t sure which one you should buy, Vapour has the AER Trial Set for 10 dollars which allows you to test all three.
+The deodorant comes in 3 scents – I usually wear the Ginger Grapefruit, although I’m on a Lavendar Myrrh kick right now.
 If Vapour ever discontinues this, I will march down the streets of my city in protest with a sign and a bullhorn.
 By myself.
 I ain’t kidding.

 I would love for you to give some of these products a try, so Vapour has offered a discount of 15% for my readers.
 Just enter the code WHOORL at checkout!
 And as always, leave any questions in the comments and I’ll try to help out as best I can.